ptycho/ptypy/doc/rst/concept.rst

 See :numref:`simupod_00` for the plotted image.

 .. figure:: ../_script2rst/simupod_00.png
-   :width: 70 %
+   :width: 84 %
    :figclass: highlights
    :name: simupod_00

    Ptypy's default testing illumination, an image of the moon.

-Of course we could have also used the coordinate grids from the propagator,
+Of course, we could have also used the coordinate grids from the propagator to model a probe,

 ::

    >>> y,x = G.propagator.grids_sam
    >>> apert = u.smooth_step(fsize[0]/5-np.sqrt(x**2+y**2),3e-5)
    >>> pr2 = P.probe.new_storage(data=apert, psize=G.resolution)
-   >>> fig = u.plot_storage(pr2,1)
+   >>> fig = u.plot_storage(pr2,1,channel='c')

 See :numref:`simupod_01` for the plotted image.

 .. figure:: ../_script2rst/simupod_01.png
-   :width: 70 %
+   :width: 84 %
    :figclass: highlights
    :name: simupod_01